LucyPill/Credit_Risk_Analysis/README.md

 ![6.png](https://github.com/LucyPill/Credit_Risk_Analysis/blob/main/images/6.png)

-### Summary for Deliverable 1:
+### Summary for Deliverable 2:
-The recall scores of 68% for low risk and 61% for high risk loans are correctly identified.
+The recall scores of 64% for low risk and 60% for high risk loans are correctly identified.
-The precision scores tell us that only 1% of high risk loans are correctly identified as high risk, but low risk loans are predicted correctly 100% of the time.
+Sam eas the previous model, the precision scores tell us that only 1% of high risk loans are correctly identified as high risk, but low risk loans are predicted correctly 100% of the time.